 Prestigious Sleep Away Camp in the Beautiful Adirondack Mountains of New York

 Operating continuously since 1916, Raquette Lake Camps is a traditional sleep-away camp located in the heart of the Adirondack Mountains of upstate New York.
 The separate Boys Camp & Girls Camp are family-owned/operated and offers campers a nurturing environment and the finest in programs and facilities.
-Our campers range in age from 6 - 15 years old and attend camp for a full 7-week session.
+Our campers range in age from 6 - 15 years old and attend camp for a nearly 7-week session.

 Raquette Lake Camps are separate boys and girls camps located on opposite sides of stunning Raquette Lake, one of the Adirondack Fulton chain of lakes.
 Both camps are nestled against the shores, meaning that the lake is never out of view, never far away.
 Our remoteness provides a peaceful backdrop for campers and counselors to relax, play and get away from the hectic fast-paced world.